nyangweso-rodgers/programming-with-javascript/02-JavaScript-Libraries/01-React/04-Next.js-Framework/02-Fundamentals-Of-Next.js/Readme.md

 ## Server Side Rendering (SSR)

-- Final approach of data fetching in `Next.js` is called **Dynamic Data Fetching** or **Server-Side Rendering**
-  - In this method, the data is fetched on each request.
+- **Server-Side Rendering** is also referred to as **Dynamic Data Fetching**.
+In this method, the data is fetched on each request.
 - Dynamic data changes often and could be specific to users like a shopping cart.

 # Resources